divyatambat/test-repo/README.md

 ## yarn installation

-You need to install yarn to run this project.
+You need to install `yarn` to run this project.
-It is recommended to install Yarn through the npm package manager, which comes bundled with Node.js when you install it on your system.
+It is recommended to install `yarn` through the npm package manager, which comes bundled with Node.js when you install it on your system.

 Once you have npm installed you can run the following both to install and upgrade Yarn: